 The search landscape is always changing.
 Anyone who has been in SEO for even a few years will know this to be true.

-One of the most significant changes that we are likely to see in 2019 is a continued move to more people using voice search.
 If we look back to 2016 Google said that around 20% of mobile queries at that time were voice searches.

 Google hasn’t released any further data since that time but with their investment in Google Home and recent algorithm updates that look at NLP it would suggest that this is still on an upward trend.